casinca/LLM-quest/llm_quest/qwen/qwen3_next/README.md

 ---

 <a id="why-no-rope-gdn"></a>
-*Why are we not also using RoPE for GDN just like for the quadratic attention?
+*Why are we not also using RoPE for GDN just like for the standard quadratic attention?
 The inherent way of computing linear attention (recurrent/sequentially) already provides a natural sense of order.
 This is also why we don't use a causal mask for recurrent GDN (like we do for Gated Attention) but only use an attention/padding mask.
 We only ever have access to the previous state $S_{t-1}$ and the current input $x_t$ for $S_t$, not
 $S_{t+1}...$